-We also made it to Burg Eltz (Eltz Castle) and let me tell you, if you ever plan on going to Germany to see castles, this one should be top ranked on your list.
-I grew up in Germany and have seen them my entire life and this one is most definitely one of the most breathtaking castles and location I have ever seen in Germany.
+I’m slowly going to trickle in our travel posts here and there since I didn’t post while we were gone.
+My last post was about Cochem Reichsburg if you missed it.
+And we finally made it to Burg Eltz (Eltz Castle) and let me tell you, if you ever plan on going to Germany to see castles, this one should be top-ranked on your list.
+I grew up in Germany and have seen them my entire life and this one is most definitely one of the most breathtaking castles and locations I have ever seen in Germany.
 It really is that amazing!

-Back to Eltz castle which is probably at second place for me.
-Not only is it stunning but the location in the forest makes it so romantic and special.
-It is far away from a busy touristy city and you can hike their if you enjoy walking.
+Back to Eltz castle not only is it stunning but the location in the forest makes it so romantic and special.
+It is far away from a busy touristy city and you can hike there if you enjoy walking.

-We were with my 80 year old dad though and his feet hurt all the time so hiking wasn’t an option.
-We took the shuttle bus from the forrest parking lot. on our rainy day visit some vintage cars made my day.
+We were with my 80-year-old dad though and his feet hurt all the time so hiking wasn’t an option.
+We took the shuttle bus from the forest parking lot.

 The street approaching the castle is so narrow and there is nowhere else to go but the little bridge to the castle entrance.
-The fact that the property is so isolated is probably also the reason for it being unscathed by wars.
-It has been owned and cared for by the same family from when it was built until today.
-You can read more about the more than 850 years of history by clicking HERE.
+The fact that the property is so isolated in the lush green forests of the Eifel Mountains (western Germany) is probably also the reason for it being unscathed by wars.
+This magnificent well-preserved medieval castle has been passed down through generations of the same family for over 850 years.
+Isn’t that amazing?